cdierks/template-old/README.md

 # About

-This is a basic HTML/SCSS template is use for my webdesign projects.
+This is a basic HTML/SCSS template I use for my webdesign projects.

 It contains the following features: